comprobo25/comprobo25.github.io/assignments/warmup_project.md

 Using the rosbag instructions from earlier, record a demo of your obstacle avoider in action.
 Push your bag file to your repo in the ``bags`` subdirectory (again, use a suitable name so that we can tell which behavior it corresponds to).

-## Combining Multiple Behaviors Using Finite-State Control
+# Combining Multiple Behaviors Using Finite-State Control

 For this part of the assignment you have two choices:

-1. Combine three or more of your behaviors from earlier to create a finite-state controller.
+1. Combine three or more of your behaviors from earlier to create a finite-state controller (including 1 behavior you self-designed)
-2. Implement a new behavior using finite state control
+2. Implement a brand new (likely advanced) behavior using finite state control

 _Put your multiple behaviors code in the ``ros_behavior_fsm`` subdirectory of your ``ros_behavior_fsm`` package.
 For consistency, please put your code in a file named ``finite_state_controller.py``.
 Make sure your node is referenced in your packages ``setup.py`` file._